401-advanced-javascript-osama/auth-server/README.md

 #### How to initialize/run your application

-- click the link on the html page
+- sign up then copy the token after that chose the bearer authorization from the header and past it thier then send you will get the user info

 #### Tests